Contract and Licence Transparency

 - Correspondence from the UK EITI Champion to all relevant government bodies and agencies outlining the new requirement and highlighting its importance.

-- Joint working between UK EITI Secretariat and the relevant government bodies and agencies to ensure compliance against the new requirement
+- Joint working between UK EITI Secretariat and the relevant government bodies and agencies to ensure compliance against the new requirement.This has included a number of meetings with the relevant organisations and bodies to discuss options and progress.

 - Regular progress against the requirement to be monitored by the Compliance sub-group.

-- Progress being reported to the MSG in March and May.
+- Progress continues to be reported to the MSG on a regular basis.